Control car: North America

 In North America, cab cars are used primarily for commuter rail and, less frequently, for longer distance trains.
 There are both single and bilevel models; styling ranges from blunt ends to newer, more aerodynamic, streamlined cabs.
 They may be very similar to regular coaches, to the point of including a gangway between cars so that they could be used in the middle of a passenger train like a regular coach if necessary.

 The Chicago and North Western Railway had 42 control cabs built by Pullman-Standard in 1960, which eliminated the need for its trains or locomotives to be turned around.
 It was an outgrowth of multiple-unit operation that was already common on diesel locomotives of the time.
-The Canadian transit agency Exo uses control cars on all its trains, except its electric multiple units, which run as double-ended semi-permanently coupled three-car rakes.
-Amtrak also has a number of ex-Budd Metroliner cab cars, which are used primarily for push pull services on the Keystone Service and New Haven–Springfield Shuttle.
+The Canadian transit agency Exo uses control cars on all its trains.
+Amtrak also has a number of ex-Budd Metroliner cab cars, which are used primarily for push pull services on the Keystone Service and Amtrak Hartford Line.
 The Long Island Rail Road uses cab cars on its C3 double deck coaches.

 During the mid-1990s, as push-pull operations became more common in the United States, cab-cars came under criticism for providing less protection to engine crews during level crossing accidents.
 This has been addressed by providing additional reinforcing in cab cars.
 This criticism became stronger after the 2005 Glendale train crash, in which a Metrolink collided with a Jeep Grand Cherokee at a level crossing in California.
 The train was traveling with its cab car in the front, and the train jackknifed.
 Eleven people were killed in the accident, and about 180 were injured.
 Ten years later, in early 2015, another collision occurred in Oxnard, California, involving one of Metrolink's improved "Rotem" cab cars at the front of the train hitting a truck at a crossing.
 The truck driver left his vehicle before the impact, but the collision resulted in multiple car derailments and further cars jackknifing causing widespread injury.